 If you think you may have genital crabs symptoms you can check by looking closely at your pubic hair.
 Genital crabs are viewable with the naked eye, but they are extremely hard to see because of their size and speed.
 To check to see if you have crabs it's generally easiest to look for the eggs or Nits.
 They will be attached to the pubic hair and look like tiny white/yellowish specks.
 Another symptom of pubic lice is to look for small brown specs from there waste, often easier to spot than the crabs themselves.

 Pubic Lice Genital Crabs Diagnosis Treatment and Cures

-Since Pubic Lice are parasitic insects and not an STD or STI you may not have to see a doctor to diagnose and treat them.
+Since Pubic Lice are parasitic insects and not an infection needing medication you may not have to see a doctor to diagnose and treat them.
 To tell if you have genital crabs you pretty much will be able to see the telltale signs listed above.
 The drive you crazy itching will most likely be your first sign of being infested with pubic lice, then when you take a closer look you should be able to see all the symptoms clearly.